 Step 2: Ask for permission

-It’s not enough to just ask for a customer for their email address, you should always check that it’s ok to send future communications.
+It’s not enough to just ask for a customer for their email address to add to your database.
+You should always check that it’s ok to send future communications.
 If a person is interested enough in what you’re offering to provide their email address in the first place, they’re likely to be happy to hear from you again.
 Ensure you include an “opt in” tick box in your online form.

-Step 3: Send a confirmation email & encourage “adding to address book”
+Step 3: Send a confirmation email and encourage “adding to address book“

 Once a subscriber submits their details, send them a confirmation email immediately and encourage them to add you to their address book.
 This achieves two things: